AZDOPS/AzDM/documentation/jsonFileLayout.md

 {
     "core": {
       "reposFolder": "<subfolder where repos are located>", // Required!!
-For repos functionality "pipelinesFolder": "<subfolder where repos are located>" // Required!!
-For pipelines functionality },
+For repos functionality "pipelinesFolder": "<subfolder where pipelines are located>", // Required!!
+For pipelines functionality "artifactsFolder": "<subfolder where repos are located>" // Required!!
+For artifacts functionality },
     "defaults": {
         "description": "<Project description>", // not required